awsdocs/amazon-ec2-user-guide/doc_source/event-policy.md

 1. For **IAM role**, choose the IAM role that has permissions to perform the snapshot copy action\.
 AWS provides a default role, or you can create a custom IAM role\.

-   If you are copying encrypted snapshots, you must grant the selected IAM role permissions to use the encryption CMK used to encrypt the source volume\.
-Similarly, if you are encrypting the snapshot in the destination Region using a different CMK, you must grant the IAM role permission to use the destination CMK\.
-For more information, see [Step 4: Allow IAM role to use the required CMKs \(*Target account*\)](#target_iam-role)\.
+   If you are copying encrypted snapshots, you must grant the selected IAM role permissions to use the encryption KMS key used to encrypt the source volume\.
+Similarly, if you are encrypting the snapshot in the destination Region using a different KMS key, you must grant the IAM role permission to use the destination KMS key\.
+For more information, see [Step 4: Allow IAM role to use the required KMS keys \(*Target account*\)](#target_iam-role)\.

 1. In the **Copy settings** section, you can configure the policy to copy snapshots to up to three Regions in the target account\.
 Do the following: